MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

 Yes.
 All claims for reimbursement must be submitted by the plan year deadline.
 If you cease employment (e.g., termination of employment or retirement), all claims for reimbursement must be submitted within 90 days from when you cease employment or by the plan year deadline, whichever comes first.

-During the Open Enrollment period in October you may enroll or re-enroll in an FSA and make changes to your contribution amount for the coming plan year (Jan.
+During the Open Enrollment period, in October. you may enroll or re-enroll in an FSA and make changes to your contribution amount for the coming plan year (Jan.
 1 – Dec.
 31).

 You may not change your contribution amount for the current plan year (Jan.
 1 – Dec.
 31) unless you have a qualifying life event (e.g., marriage, divorce, death, birth/adoption, change in employment, or a change in dependent care provider fees).
 If you have a qualifying life event, the adjustment in your contribution amount must be consistent with the change in status (e.g., if your employment status is reduced then so would the amount of money you put into your account).
 If you have a qualifying life event during the plan year, you may make changes to your FSA contribution amount through the EBS Portal within 30 days of the life event.

 Any changes to your FSA become effective the first day of the month following the change(s).
-For questions on your status change or qualifying life event contact HealthEquity/WageWorks at 877-924-3967 or MSU Human Resources at SolutionsCenter@hr.msu.edu or 517-353-4434 (toll-free 800-353-4434).
+For questions on your status change or qualifying life event contact HealthEquity/WageWorks at 877-924-3967 or MSU Human Resources at 517-353-4434, 800-353-4434 or SolutionsCenter@hr.msu.edu.

 Visit the HealthEquity/WageWorks website to manage your FSA account and check the status of any claims or reimbursements.
 If you have the WageWorks EZ Receipts app you can manage your account on the go from your smartphone.

-If you choose to participate and leave prior to the end of the plan year, you may submit claims incurred through the end of the month of your employment termination date.
+If you choose to participate and leave, prior to the end of the plan year, you may submit claims incurred through the end of the month of your employment termination date.

-You have until April 30th of the following year that you cease employment to submit claims for reimbursement.
+You have until April 30th of the following year, that you cease employment, to submit claims for reimbursement.

 Additionally, if you participate in the Health Care FSA and you terminate employment, you may be eligible to continue your participation under COBRA.
-COBRA allows you to continue to make after-tax contributions to your account and to submit reimbursement requests for claims incurred after your employment has ended (during your COBRA period of coverage).
+COBRA allows you to continue to make after-tax contributions to your account and submit reimbursement requests for claims incurred after your employment has ended (during your COBRA period of coverage).
 Learn more about COBRA.

 Yes.
 The benefit derived from participation in the Health Care FSA and/or Dependent Care FSA is tax savings.
 MSU Human Resources cannot answer personal tax questions.
 To maximize your tax savings and ensure they fit with your personal income tax situation, we encourage you to consult with your tax advisor if you have specific questions or concerns prior to enrollment.